 Fair enough, and I understand where they are coming from.
-After all, it wasn’t too long ago that homosexuality was illegal and a disease to be treated and any form of fetish was viewed as a weird kink demarcating the fetishist as some kind of deviant and social outcast.
+After all, it wasn’t too long ago that homosexuality was illegal and then a disease to be treated.
+Clinically and socially any form of fetish was viewed as a weird kink demarcating the fetishist as some kind of deviant and social outcast.

 However, the fetishists that have written to me seem to have a remarkable level of naivety.
 Whilst there are individuals who are lucky enough to be able to embrace their fetish and their diversity, there are equal numbers who are not so lucky.

-There are two main reasons for this – 1. the social and cultural background of the person does not permit such a deviance and to do so risks serious social ostracisation, family conflict, employment difficulties, relationship difficulties and so on. and 2. the nature of the fetish itself brings great distress, and/or is illegal, involves non-consenting partners/animals/property (technically making it a “paraphilia”) and present significant logistical and psychological impracticalities.
+There are two main reasons for this – 1. the social and cultural background of the person does not permit such deviance and to embrace such risks serious social ostracisation, family conflict, employment difficulties, relationship difficulties and so on. and 2. the nature of the fetish itself brings great distress, and/or is illegal, involves non-consenting partners/animals/property (technically making it a “paraphilia”) and present significant logistical and psychological impracticalities.

 The response to this from a couple of fetishists from “the community” takes the form of, “well fuck it, they should be empowered to be free and do what they want and that it is a therapist’s job to enable them to be able to do that.”